-The expected return on assets is based on modelling carried out by Russell Investment's in-house capital markets team.
+The expected return on assets is based on modelling carried out by Russell Investment's1 in-house capital markets team.
 The modelling derives a set of expected real returns for each of the major asset classes in which the Fund invests and is combined with the price inflation assumption to develop nominal returns.
 The discount rate has allowed for the effects of taxation and is expressed net of New Zealand tax.
 No adjustments for investment expenses were made as they are met by the Crown and the funding employers.
 The discount rate is calculated based on the long term strategic asset allocations and long term expectations of investment returns net of taxation at the valuation date.
-The long term strategic asset allocation for the Fund is set out in the Section 4 of this report.
+The long term strategic asset allocation for the Fund as at 30 June 2018 is set out in Section 4 of this report.

 Based on this methodology the discount rate assumption is 5.0% p.a., net of tax.
-The discount rate assumption for the statutory valuation as at 30 June 2016 was also 5.0% p.a., net of tax.
+The discount rate assumption for the statutory valuation as at 30 June 2017 was also 5.0% p.a., net of tax.
+The minor changes to the strategic asset allocation set out in the SIPSP dated 3 September 2018 do not change the calculated discount rate.

-Discount Rate - Fund Share Basis
+Discount rate - Fund Share Basis